Master of Science in Counseling

 -

 A minimum of 60 semester units of graduate-level work, with a minimum of 42 units completed in residency at this university.
-Students pursing the dual concentration must complete a minimum of 49 units in residency;
+Students pursuing the dual concentration must complete a minimum of 49 units in residency;

 -